 7. End your sentences with rising, not falling inflections

 This is in order to present a more courteous, cheerful personality.
 “Yes, I have tried to do that.”
 “Sure I do not think it will be a problem.”
 “Do you not think that would be nice?”
-And you feel good every time you say ‘nice’ with a rising inflection.
+And you feel good every time you say “nice” with a rising inflection.

 Now downward inflections give off discourteous impressions of displeasure, or indifference, or lack of enthusiasm.
 “Yes, I can do that.”
 “I do not think it is that bad.”
 “What do you think about it.”
 Pretty soon you just begin to feel lower and lower and lower.
 When you hang up, “Oh I am glad that is over.”
 Think about what you are going to say and how before saying it.
 A sister began using such good inflections and she told us about her whole life being rebuilt or changed.
 That is exactly what can happen if you put these telephone courtesies into practice.